yamin-shihab/study-notes/grade-8/english.md

 # English Language Arts 8

-*Good thing I learned a lesson from last year to start study guides early.
+*Good thing I learned a lesson from last year to start study notes early.
 Note from future (second last week of school): nope, you didn't learn a single lesson, you idiot.*

 ---